DensityCo/density-ui/README.md

 ## Parent Workflow

-The parent project housing Density UI will be accomplishing the frontend workflow; Density UI is considered a library.

-The housing workflow requires at minimum:
+The parent project housing Density UI will be accomplishing the frontend workflow.
+The parent workflow requires, at minimum:

 *   SCSS compilation
 *   [Autoprefixer](https://github.com/postcss/autoprefixer)